Best Cherry Blossom Spots in Tohoku 2021

 Where to see Cherry Blossoms in Tohoku Region (Northern Japan)

 Tohoku Region (Northern Japan) is is one of the most underrated, yet the most attractive areas in Japan for cherry blossom viewing.

 The dynamite landscape and traditional countryside scenery create some of the most outstanding views of cherry blossoms during spring.

 So if you are considering about visiting Tohoku area for cherry blossom viewing this spring, but have no idea which ones to visit, I’m sure this article could be a huge help !

-Note: Numbers of cherry blossom festivals and events in Japan in 2020 were cancelled due to coronavirus (Covid-19).
+Note: Numbers of cherry blossom festivals and events in Japan are cancelled due to coronavirus (Covid-19).
 Please check the latest information on official websites before visiting.

 Related article ▶ Japan Cherry Blossom Festival Cancellations due to Coronavirus (Covid-19)